gabsbruh/Mini-projects/15.coffee-machine/README.md

-# Description in details of Coffee Machine Program
+# Coffee Machine Program functionalities
 ### 1. Prompt user by asking “ What would you like? (espresso/latte/cappuccino): ”
 a.
 Check the user’s input to decide what to do next.
 b.
 The prompt should show every time action has completed, e.g. once the drink is